SumoLogic/sumologic-documentation/docs/integrations/containers-orchestration/opentelemetry/kafka-opentelemetry.md

 Use this dashboard to:

 -   Identify critical events in your Kafka broker and controller logs.
--   Examine trends to detect spikes in Error or Fatal events
+-   Examine trends to detect spikes in Error or Fatal events.
 -   Monitor Broker added/started and shutdown events in your cluster.
 -   Quickly determine patterns across all logs in a given Kafka cluster.